Mehedi529/React-Blog-Project/README.md

 # React-Blog-Project

-This project helps you to create, update and delete blog post.
+This project helps us to create, update and delete blog post.